G-Research/dgraph-lanl-csr/README.md

     // prints statistics of the dataset, this is expensive so only really needed once val doStatistics = false

-Cache the input files improves the performance of the Spark application but requires 64 GB of Spark storage memory.

-    // caching the input files improves performance, but requires a lot of RAM
-    // should only be done when running on a Spark cluster with sufficient memory (64GB mem storage) val doCache = false

 The RDF files will be a multiple in size of the input files.
 Compressing them saves disk space at the extra cost of CPU.